ChefMooon/playful-planes/README.md

 TODO: add image here

-Adds a throwable paper plane!
-This is no ordinary paper plane, it can be combined with other items to create different effects when thrown.
+Throw a paper plane with a twist!
+Combine it with various items to create unique effects when thrown.

-## Paper Plane
-This can be combined with the following items to create different effects:
+### Combinations & Effects

 - **Paper Plane + Fire Charge**
-  - Entity Hit: lights entity on fire
+  - *Entity Hit*: Sets the entity on fire
-  - Block Hit: lights block on fire
+  - *Block Hit*: Ignites the block

 - **Paper Plane + Potion**
-  - Entity Hit: applies the potion effect
+  - *Entity Hit*: Applies the potion effect to the entity
-  - Block Hit: creates the potion effect in a cloud
+  - *Block Hit*: Creates a lingering potion cloud

+### Durability

+- The paper plane takes durability damage each time it is thrown.
+- Breaks after 16 throws.

+### Enchantments

+- Can be enchanted with: *Unbreaking*, *Mending*, and *Loyalty*.

 ---